alexrobertsonuk/ga4-for-content-designers/docs/search-behaviour.md

 It does not capture search behaviour from interfaces that do not update the URL or where referrer data is restricted.

 Interpret results cautiously.
-If a search referrer appears unrelated to the destination page, consider whether the user may have navigated via global navigation rather than selecting a search result.
+If a search referrer appears unrelated to the destination page, the user may have navigated via global navigation rather than selecting a search result.

 ### Variables